The Modern Series: Katie and Rory Fall In Love

 The First Altar

 Katie's vision to return to her reservation to help her people change when she meets Rory Evans in veterinary school.
 He's a white fellow who prefers to stay in California.
-The two lovers managed to overcome turbulent issues during school, but after graduation the relationship begins to crack from their cultural and physical distances.
+The two lovers managed to overcome turbulent issues during school, but after graduation, the relationship begins to crack from their cultural and physical distances.

 They come together for a time in California, where Rory is building a practice.
-Although he hasn’t intended on going into small animal practice he arranges to open a clinic so both he and Katie have enough work to make a living, build a home.
+Although he hadn’t intended on going into small animal practice he arranges to open a clinic so both he and Katie have enough work to make a living, build a home.

 However, Marol has ulterior motives.
 She is bringing Rory over to learn ostrich husbandry firsthand from ostrich farms in Israel and South Africa.